Skip to Main Content

 Windows media player

-5. Once the Burn is complete, the DVD burner will automatically eject the DVD.
+5. Once the burn is complete, the DVD burner will automatically eject the DVD.

 7. When you are finished, close Windows Media Player.

-When finished, to complete your session at the Memory Depot, close the Windows Media Player and Elgato windows on the computer.
+To complete your session at the Memory Depot, close Windows Media Player and Elgato on the computer.
 After ejecting your VHS cassette, turn off the VCR.
-Log off of the computer by clicking on the image of the clock on the taskbar at the bottom of the screen.
-Click End Session.
-Remember to take your originals and your new DVD with you!
+To log off of the computer, look for the box in the lower right-hand side of the monitor that says End Session.
+Click End Session and then click OK.

 Sync to a device

-1. Once the Windows Media Player window opens, click on the Sync tab on the right-hand side of the window.
+1. Once the Windows Media Player window opens, click on the Sync Tab on the right-hand side of the window.

 3. Click and drag one or more video files to the area labeled Sync List.